section-engineering-education/engineering-education/content/articles/MySQL-window-funtions/index.md

 ### Advantages of MySQL window functions over Aggregate functions

-1. Unlike aggregate functions, MySQL window functions retain row identities and adds aggregate values to each row.
+1. Unlike aggregate functions, MySQL window functions retain row identities and add aggregate values to each row.

 Although MySQL window functions are showing great promise in the database manipulation, some concerns have been registered hence proving that the functions are not perfect as is everything else.
 The concerns are discussed below and some suggestive avoidance mechanisms have also been touched on for each concern.